fpoirotte/fpoirotte.github.io/src/blog/2015/04/05/First blog entry.rst

 about these programming languages.
 I'll probably also discuss specific projects I'm working on:

 *   `phpfarm`_

     My custom fork of `Christian Weiske`_'s phpfarm project. phpfarm allows you to run several versions of PHP alongside each other.

 *   `Erebot`_

     A modular IRC bot written in PHP

 *   ...and its sub-projects/sub-components:

     *   `Plop`_

         A user-friendly yet very flexible logging system for PHP applications (compatible with the :psr:`3` logging interface)

     *   `Erebot/URI`_

-    A library made for parsing and generating
-    Uniform Resource Identifiers (URIs)
+        A library made for parsing and generating Uniform Resource Identifiers (URIs)

     *   `Erebot/Timer`_

-    A library to run some code after a certain amount of time has passed
+        A PHP library to run some code after a certain amount of time has passed

     *   `Erebot/CallableWrapper`_

         A special wrapper to emulate the "callable" typehint in PHP 5.3.x.

     *   `Erebot/DOM`_

-    A PHP class that adds `Schematron`_
-    validation capabilities to the standard `DOM extension`_.
+        A PHP class that adds `Schematron`_ validation capabilities to the standard `DOM extension`_.

     *   `Erebot/Intl`_

         A library to handle internationalisation (i18n) of PHP applications using `gettext catalogs`_.

     *   `Erebot/Styling`_

         A library to create formatted IRC messages using HTML-like markup.
         It can handle complex i18n rules, lists and arrays, colors, etc.

 *   `XRL`_

-  An easy-to-use XML-RPC library (both as a client and a server) with a syntax that feels very natural.
+    An easy-to-use XML-RPC library for PHP (both as a client and a server) with a syntax that feels very natural.

     It supports many common XML-RPC extensions and it handles type autoboxing.

 *   `Pssht`_

     A PHP library for building SSH servers with support for various advanced features:

     *   compression
     *   counter mode (ctr) ciphers
     *   SHA-2
     *   ECDH & ECDSA
     *   UMAC
     *   AEAD (eg. AES-GCM)
     *   Curve25519 & Ed25519
     *   ChaCha20-Poly1305
     *   ...

 *   ...and probably others too :)

 ..  _`phpfarm`: